IotchulindraRai/Websense_summerize/README.md

 Welcome to WebSense: The AI-Powered Article Summarizer React App WebSense is a cutting-edge web application built using React.js, Vite.js, Tailwind CSS, and Redux.js.
 It leverages the power of GPT-4 API through RapidAPI to provide concise and accurate summaries of website articles.
-Whether you're a student, professional, or curious reader, WebSense simplifies your reading experience by transforming lengthy articles into digestible insights.
+Whether you're a student, professional, or curious reader, WebSense simplifies your reading experience by transforming lengthy articles into digestible insights. developed from @ajay-mandal

 You can check out the live demo of WebSense here: https://websensesummerize.netlify.app/